soyart/webtools/artnoi.com/src/blog/2022/superwatcher/index.md

 `FilterQuery.ToBlock` perpetually.
 The initial `FromBlock` would be the _factory contract creation block_, or the block _when the __pool factory__ contract was deployed_.
 This is different to the contract created by the pool factory (`PoolCreated`).

+To track the created Uniswap LP internal states, we also use the same method `FilterLogs`.
+But this time it's different, in that the contract addresses and log topics would be different for different events.

+## How superwatcher comes in

+As you can see, most of the logic around tracking these pools are _filtering logs_, and if we can have a way to inject each service's contract address and log topics into the code doing log filtering, then we can definitely get all the interesting event logs.

+And if we some how are able to inject the so-called _handle funcs_ into the code doing log filtering, then we can also handle _all_ of the log types.

+But one thing makes this approach highly impractical - the chain reorgs.
+With this, we can't just write.